 Bats use a system called echolocation to hunt for insects in the dark.
 Echolocation works in a similar way to sonar.
 Bats make calls as they fly and listen to the returning echoes.
 A bat can tell how far away something is by how long it takes the sound to return to them.
 These calls are usually at a frequency too high for humans to hear.
 This detector digitally divides that high frequency so that humans can hear it.
 Just set it on a table outside at dusk and listen.
 In the early evening, you can normally see the bats that are detected.
 Fun to hold in your hand while you are walking.

 Using the bat detector is easy.

-How does a bat detector work?
+How does this bat detector work?

 This bat detector works by picking up the ultrasonic sounds made by bats (also other creatures and things) via a microphone, the sound then goes through two stages of amplification with a little high pass filtering.
-The signal then goes to the CD4024 chip which divides the audio by 16 resulting in a sound that can be heard by humans.
+The signal then goes to a digital chip which divides the audio by 16 resulting in a sound that can be heard by humans.
 That signal then goes through a filter to make it sound a bit better and remove some of the high frequency sound to avoid feedback.
 After that a volume control, then a standard amplifier drives the speaker.

 - Please note, returns of working bat detector will incur a $40 fee, you pay postage both ways.
 You will not receive a full refund if you return a working bat detector.